brookshelley/brookshelley.github.com/content/posts/2020-03-16-traveling-during-a-pandemic.md

 ## Koenji social distancing

 My trip started in Koenji, where I stayed at my [favorite BNA](https://www.bna-hotel.com).
 By and large, I kept to my room, or did some socially-distanced hiking around Suginami.
 Lawson was a block away, and provided coffee and onigiri, but I also had coffees at Coffee AMP and INC near the train station.
 Honestly, other than mounting panic online, I found it to be relaxing to stick close to home.
 I went out for food a couple of times, but honestly felt a little afraid to go out.
 If I were in Oakland right now, it’s likely I wouldn’t have left the house this week at all, save for a walk around the block.

+## To be continued...

+*Look for part two and maybe part 3 in the next week or two.
+Writing this is helping me feel a little less cabin fever*